stevenrouk/evolution-of-machine-learning/README.md

 Here are some ideas for future research in this area:

+1. Bring in information about citation networks to see which papers are most cited, and how the topics of those papers are related to the overall evolution of the topic distributions I discovered.
-1. Identify which papers were the most ahead of their time (and possibly influential), in that they directly predated a surge of interest in an area.
+2. Identify which papers were the most ahead of their time (and possibly influential), in that they directly predated a surge of interest in an area.
-2. Analyze the distribution of authors of papers as it relates to topics.
+3. Analyze the distribution of authors of papers as it relates to topics.
-3. Create a better predictive model.
+4. Create a better predictive model.
 Potentially try to predict sub-categories (such as the "subjects" field categories).
-4. Look at which terms differentiate various topics from each other.
+5. Look at which terms differentiate various topics from each other.
 I did this for macro subjects, but would be interested in applying this technique to subfields of machine learning.

 ## Appendix #1: Technologies & Techniques Used